gcm-explo1t/Writeups/2019/Camp2019/garage/README.md

 This challenge was the only Hardware On-Site Challenge and probably a last one for me on the Camp, because it was a mess to bring it to a stable level.
 Not only, was the dust a problem for the whole setup, but also the heat in the tent, constantly influenced the stability of the LimeSDR.

 Some funny fuckups:
 * Garages were 3D printed and when i set up the tent, the challenge was standing outside for like 15 minutes.
-During this time, the printed objects began to melt and 1 gate completely broke off...
+During this time, the printed objects began to melt and 1 gate completely broke off... superglue FTW
 * I printed the QR code, which were inside the garages a few days before.
 They were at the maximum size of the garage, but after they melted, they did not fit any more.
 Luckily QRs have some error corection, so i just cut some stuff away and most of the time it was still readable.
 * As the challenge had a livestream to see the garages open up, i did not think about the problem of darkness in the night, as we did not have any light in the tent...
-Luckyli out neighbours got a spare one and so we could at least light up the garages at night.
+By luck out neighbours got a spare one and so we could at least light up the garages at night.

 # Garage
 A pretty standard, but definitely not easy SDR challenge.
-The Goal was to decode the Garage Challenge/Response Signal and open the second Garage with the Flag.
+The goal was to decode the garage challenge/response signal and open the second garage containing the Flag.

 ## Description
 In order to safeguard their flags, the ALLES team has brought their secure